 We impact the future.
-If you want to know what a DSI MFA will do for you, take a look at what our alumni are doing.
+If you want to know what MFA DSI will do for you, take a look at what our alumni are doing.
 They are working in industry, government, nonprofits and NGOs, and education, at creative consultancies and as founders of their own enterprises.